Located in the central part of Uzbekistan, Bukhara is a city that attracts savvy travelers coming to Central Asia.

 Bukhara is conveniently located at the edge of the great Kyzylkum desert (Red Sands), between the main oases of Uzbekistan and its ancient political and cultural centers: Samarkand and Khorezm.
 Today, it still preserves this strategic geographic location: you cannot miss Bukhara while doing a tour of Uzbekistan, which is usually a circular tour, starting in Tashkent and ending in the Khorezm Region ancient capital Khiva.

 A city tour of Bukhara is usually divided into two key elements: Day 1 is to see the monuments that are located inside the so-called Old City which was once outlined by now almost completely gone city walls.
 On Day 2 guests are invited to visit attractions located at a distance from the city center or even outside Bukhara, such as the Sitorai Mokhi Khasa Palace - the summer residence of the Bukhara Emir.
+A 'square around the pool' - this is how Lyabi Hauz is translated from local languages.
+It has been the center of community life in old Bukhara for centuries.
+The pool was used by locals as a source of drinking water and a social center.
+Around the pool, there are famous madrassahs, minister's Khanaka, Kukeldash Madrassah, and Nodir Divan Beghi where folklore shows and artisan events are held.

 Lots of cafes, restaurants, and hotels are catering to numerous tourists and guests of Bukhara.
 They enjoy the shade of old mulberry trees around the pool and try delicious local meals.